-It is imperative that investors understand their own tolerance to risk.
+It is imperative that if you choose to invest, you understand the risk.
 This ensures you are less likely to invest in opportunities that expose you to more risk than you can tolerate.
-Most investors have a basic understanding of the advantages in diversification; however, the relationship between risk and investment returns is often misconstrued.
-It is important to note that a higher risk does not necessarily mean a higher return – it simply means the opportunity for a higher return.
+Most investors have a basic understanding of the advantages of diversification; however, the relationship between risk and investment returns is often misconstrued.
+It is important to note that a higher risk does not necessarily mean a higher return – it simply means there is an opportunity for a higher return.

 income stream in the form of an account-based pension.
 In some situations, at age 60, an income stream may provide a tax–effective way for your superannuation funds to grow, in a tax–free environment.

-With transition to retirement strategies, people may have purchased an income stream many years before retirement.
+After transitioning to a retirement planning strategy, many people have purchased an income stream many years before retirement.
 The advantages of retaining the income stream should be weighed up against a commutation and repurchase strategy.

 When a superannuation benefit passes to a person other than a financial dependent due to death, the proceeds may be taxed.
-A method to overcome this tax is by cashing out and reinvesting into super prior to retirement.
-This may not always be appropriate, as reinvesting the funds into super may not be available.
-Consideration should be given to the advantages or equalising super balances with a spouse or partner to leverage potential benefits a younger spouse may provide in this situation.
+One method which would overcome this tax is by cashing out and reinvesting into your super prior to retirement.
+This may not always be appropriate, as reinvesting the funds into your super may not be available.
+Consideration should be given to the advantages of equalising super balances with a spouse or partner to leverage potential benefits a younger spouse may provide in this situation.

-More and more parents are looking to help their children as they reach retirement.
+There are more and more parents who wish to help their children as they reach retirement age.
 Some contribute towards school fees whilst others assist in the purchase of a first home.

-By waiting until retirement to provide such gifts, the fund given away will continue to be assessed under the assets test for Centrelink purposes.
-This continued assessment occurs for five years after you have gifted the funds.
+By waiting until retirement to provide such gifts, the assets which you have given away will continue to be assessed under the assets test for Centrelink purposes.
+This continued assessment occurs for five years after you have gifted the assets.

 Therefore it may be more appropriate to provide gifts at least five years before you may be eligible for Centrelink entitlements, in doing so ensuring that you will not be assessed for funds you no longer have.

 With no set retirement age in Australia, saving for retirement and retirement planning discussions are littered with cliches such as ‘Plan to retire before your boss does it for you’ or ‘Fail to plan, plan to fail’.
-However over-used they are, they contain many truths.
+However overused these cliches are, they do contain many truths.

 The best time to begin retirement planning is before you retire.
 By the age of 50, retirement should be a well-considered proposition, and by the age of 55, definite plans should be in place.